iterative/dvc.org/public/static/docs/command-reference/config.md

-  Due to the way DVC handles linking between the data files in the cache and their counterparts in the <abbr>workspace</abbr>, it's easy to accidentally corrupt the cached version of a file by editing or overwriting it.
+  Due to the way DVC handles linking between the data files in the cache and their counterparts in the <abbr>workspace</abbr>, it's easy to accidentally corrupt the cached file by editing or overwriting it.
 Turning this config option on forces you to run `dvc unprotect` before updating a file, providing an additional layer of security to your data.

   We highly recommend enabling this option when `cache.type` is set to `hardlink` or `symlink`.